RECREATION AND EVENTS

 Annual Flag Day Celebration

 In the United States Flag Day is celebrated on June 14th.
 It commemorates the adoption of the flag of the United States, which happened that day by resolution of the Second Continental Congress in 1777.
 In Phelps we celebrate this historical day with a formal ceremony retiring old and tattered flags.
 This event is held at Sand Lake Pub and has drawn people from all over the country.
 Following the ceremony there is a pot luck dinner.
 Bring something to serve, your whole family and plan on a relaxing evening of good food, friends and conversation.
 This annual celebration is held June 14th starting at 6:00 PM.
-For more information call (715) 545-3200.
+For more information call Sand Lake Pub at: (715) 545-3200.

 Annual Phelps Maple Syrup Fest